 Developing and Testing a Forecast Model

-Because perceived stress has received considerable attention for its association with the onset of headaches, a team of researchers led by Tim Houle, PhD, Associate Professor of Anesthesia, Critical Care, and Pain Medicine at Massachusetts General Hospital and Harvard Medical School, developed a forecasting model for predicting future migraine attacks based on current levels of stress and head pain.
+Because perceived stress has received considerable attention for its association with the onset of headaches, a team of researchers led by Tim Houle, PhD, Associate Professor of Anesthesia, Critical Care, and Pain Medicine at Massachusetts General Hospital and Harvard Medical School, developed a forecasting model for migraine prediction based on current levels of stress and head pain.

 To test out the model, the team recruited 95 participants with a history of migraines.
 Participants were asked to keep a daily diary recording the frequency and intensity of their stress levels and presence/absence of any head pain.
 Each variable was measured using a specific scale.